PeterHero/CodeWars/project/docs/game-description.md

 On how the robots are controlled see [language specification](language.md).
 There are few different objects and gamemodes.

+Run help `code_wars -h` to see options to select number of robots and game mode.

 ## Game modes

 ### Deathmatch